turfapp/turfapp/resources/sass/includes/README.md

-# The `includes/` folder
+# About the `includes/` folder

 The `includes/` folder contains Sass tools and helpers that can be included (using `@use`) into other partials.
-Every variable, function, mixin and placeholder should be put in here.
+Every (reusable) variable, function, mixin and placeholder should be put in here.
 This folder should not output a single line of CSS when compiled on its own.

 It differs from the other folders in two major ways: